Retiring to Canada ... in the style, and with the freedom, you've always wanted.

 Many people have a dream about retiring abroad but it ends up just staying a dream.
 Canada is a country in which you'll retire with no sacrifices and is fully justified as being rated as one of the best retirement destinations.

-Retiring to Canada is definitely a choice worth considering providing you are in a comfortable financial position (or have family who are willing to sponsor you) … and you tend towards being a "cold weather person".Best Places to Retire: Take a minute to discover yours
+If you are in a comfortable financial position, or have family who are willing to sponsor you and you tend towards being a "cold weather person" retiring to Canada is definitely a choice worth considering.